uvarc/courses/workshops/git/lesson.md

 `git commit -m "increased number of reads to be plotted and changed plot file name"`

 It is worth noting here that Git users have varied philosophies and practices regarding writing commit messages.
-For more information, refer to the *Further Resources* links.
+For more information, refer to the [resources](resources.md).

 The **commit** we just made is associated with a unique **hash**, which is an alphanumeric reference for the code at the exact point time when we committed the change(s).
 You can refer to this hash (or an abbreviation)  of it with other Git commands, and you'll see it in the log: